Choose another writer in this calendar:

 he lost henceforth all his legal rights, and was never afterward heard,

 honoured, or welcomed in any court."
-It has been assumed, that the
+The goal of Lancelot's

-story was finished by Godefroy de Lagny, but why Chrétien did not do it
+romance over to Godefroy de Lagny, who finished it, but why Chrétien did not do it

 court kills another knight at a magic spring and wins the love of the